YexuanXiao/corehost/README.md

 The orginal Windows conhost has the following issues:

-- Abuses mutable global state, resulting in poor code quality
+- The code quality is poor and has become nearly unmaintainable
 - Contains numerous bugs that are almost impossible to fix

-- Lacks necessary documentation and has become unmaintainable
+Actually, the Windows Console team also agrees that it is far from ideal; see https://github.com/microsoft/terminal/blob/main/doc/specs/%2313000%20-%20In-process%20ConPTY.md and other comments you can find in the repo's issue tracker.

 ## Positioning